 3) Do It Yourself.

 One of the greatest curses of living in the era of specialization is that human beings have lost the fundamental skill sets associated with self-sufficiency.
 The refrigerator is broken, call the refrigerator guy.
 The toilet won’t flush, call the plumber.
 My children need distraction, hire an au pair.
 The list is endless and most, if not all of our needs could be met if only we gave ourselves a chance to do what we are convinced we cannot.
 I can’t tell you how often I have heard people, when faced with something as simple as a flat tire say “I’m not handy” or “I’m not a tool guy”.
 Reality check: see those things at the end of your arms?
 The ones with the fingers and the thumbs?
 Those are called hands and trust me, they work just fine.
 And that other accessory up there underneath your blue hair and neck beard?
 That’s called a mind and it is a terrible thing to waste.
 I know things are complicated, but when was the last time you actually took the time to examine a broken dishwasher or leaky faucet and tried to wrap your head around the mechanical process.
 Why does it work and what makes it function?
+Of course, you may need to use a Scarborough appliance repair service if you can’t fix the appliance but you should certainly try fixing it by yourself at first.
 There is system to virtually everything and all of them were created by and made into being by other homo-sapiens… not that there’s anything wrong with that…You are no different than them with the possible exception of your totally unique skull tattoo, of course and with just a little bit of effort you can fix what’s broke.
 Or grow your own tomatoes.
 Or paint your own toenails, whatever floats your boat.
 And in the end you not only save yourself a couple of bucks, you’ve picked up a new skill and boosted you confidence level to new heights.

 4) Get Healthy And Stay That Way.